Sampath (Sam) Wijesinghe, DHSc, MS, MPAS, PA-C, CPAAPA, AAHIVS

 “I completed my terminal degree in Doctor of Health Science (DHSc) with the concentration of Global Health at A.T.
 Still University.
 My research focus during the Doctorate was HIV disease and family medicine and I am about to publish my research.
 Also, at this time, I am writing a text book chapter in regards to HIV medicine.
 My hope is that I will be able to bring all of my background together (AAHIVS, DHSc, Family Medicine) and make a difference in HIV care in our community and then move forward to make a difference in other needy areas of the country and the world.”

-Wijesinghe is currently a principal faculty at MSPA program, Stanford school of medicine.
+Wijesinghe is currently a clinical associate professor at MSPA program, Stanford school of medicine.
 Looking to the future, Dr. Wijesinghe hopes we can achieve an AIDS-free generation.
 Says, Dr. Wijesinghe, “I would like to see no children born with HIV in the United States and a decrease internationally as well.
 At this time, the number of HIV cases are increasing in our youth, so I hope more education will be provided to our youth.
 I am not sure if we will have a vaccine to prevent HIV in the next decade, but I can definitely see that PrEP will be widely used.”

 Dr. Wijesinghe is passionate about encouraging PA students (future clinicians) to consider HIV medicine as a specialty in their future practice.
 Because of the current and projected HIV provider shortage, he has initiated this effort with his colleagues at AAHIVM.
 Dr. Wijesinghe has given lectures to several PA programs in the subject of HIV specialty for PAs with the aim that PAs will step up alleviating the HIV provider shortage.